odoo/documentation/db_management/db_premise.rst

 databases with the same uuid could result in invoicing problems or registration problems down the line.

-.. note:: From July 2016 onward, Odoo 9 now automatically change the uuid of a
+.. note:: From July 2016 onward, Twenty20 9 now automatically change the uuid of a
     duplicated database; a manual operation is no longer required.

 The database uuid is currently accessible from the menu **Settings > Technical